Editors Note: This is part one of a three-part series on the three phases of being a season ticket holder.

 Owning season tickets is pretty much every die-hard fan’s dream.
 For me, my dream was to own season tickets for the Oakland A’s and Golden State Warriors.
 I made the jump into owning season tickets seven years ago – thankfully it worked out wonderfully.

 I got Warriors season tickets when they traded for Andre Iguodala, moments before they had to start wait-listing prospective season ticket holders.
-The Warriors were on the rise and later made it to the NBA Finals in five of my first seven years, giving me many cherished memories and sizeable profits to boot.
+The Warriors were on the rise and later made it to the NBA Finals in five of my first seven years, giving me many cherished memories.

-Unfortunately, this rosy scenario that I enjoyed isn’t the case for many season ticket holders.
+Unfortunately, this rosy scenario that I enjoyed isn’t the case for every season ticket holder.
 I’ve owned many more season tickets since then, as well as consulted for my friends and clients regarding the season ticket decision.
 In this blog I’ll walk through the thought process I employ when making the season ticket decision.

 If you are like me before I jumped into season tix, your thought process is “I’m a huge fan, so I’m going to get season tickets.
 That’s what pretty much everyone I know does, and it’s been my dream for so long.
 I’ll just sell a chunk of games to bring the cost down.”
 Before prescribing the solution, let’s explore key aspects of owning season tickets.
 I’ve boiled it down to six questions.